skrey/yellow-extensions/README.md

 Yellow extensions
 =================

 [Yellow](https://github.com/markseu/yellowcms) is a CMS **for people** who make websites.
-Extensions add more features to your website.
+Extensions give you more features.

 Overview
 --------
-The standard installation of Yellow comes with the basics, you add the features you need for your website.
+Yellow comes with the basics, you add the extra stuff you need for your website.
 Add videos and presentations with plugins.
-Customise your website with snippets and templates.
+Customise a website with snippets and templates.
 Change the look of a website with themes.

 [Plugins](https://github.com/markseu/yellowcms-extensions/tree/master/plugins)
 [Snippets](https://github.com/markseu/yellowcms-extensions/tree/master/snippets)